cdleong/cdleong.github.io/_posts/2020-06-20-translation-and-bible.md

 ### Code:
 * We could use [wikiextractor](https://github.com/attardi/wikiextractor) with the Cirrus Data dumps: https://dumps.wikimedia.org/other/cirrussearch/20200420/ simplewiki is an option.
 * Then we calculate some word embeddings with fasttext?

+## The Holy Grail of Low-Resource Translation: Unsupervised Universal Translator.
+While we're aiming high, can we get a machine to learn languages with minimal help?

+Perhaps something like...
+* Drop a microphone down.
+* Collect lots of data.
+* Have it start noticing patterns in the data on its own, while also easily accepting input from the humans involved?

 # Leads, TODOs, and unanswered questions